Flutterwave/Node-v3/documentation/transfers.md

     try {
         const payload = {
-            "account_bank": "flutterwave", // This should always be set to flutterwave "account_number": "99992069", //This is the recipient merchant ID "amount": 500, //This is the amount to transfer to the recipient "narration": "payment for x service provided",
+            "account_bank": "flutterwave", // This should always be set to flutterwave.
+            "account_number": "99992069", //This is the recipient merchant ID.
+            "amount": 500, //This is the amount to transfer to the recipient.
+            "narration": "payment for x service provided",
+            "currency": "NGN",
-            "currency": "NGN", //This can be NGN, GHS, KES, UGX, TZS, USD "reference": "wallet-transfer998", //This is a merchant's unique reference for the transfer, it can be used to query for the status of the transfer
+            "reference": "wallet-transfer998", //This is a merchant's unique transfer reference, which can be used to verify the status of the transfer.
-            "debit_currency": "NGN" //You can pass this when you want to debit a currency balance and send money in another currency.
+            "debit_currency": "NGN" //Pass this to select a different currency balance as the source of transfer funds.
         }

         const response = await flw.Transfer.wallet_to_wallet(payload)